ashleyaggie/TeamProfileGenerator/README.md

 THEN I am presented with a menu with the option to add an engineer or an intern or to finish building my team

-    * After the manager's prompt, it runs a function prompting the user whether they want to add another team member
+    * After the manager's prompt, it runs a function prompting the user if they want to add another team member

     * Runs another function depending on the response